Build an MLOps Pipeline

 Run a training job

-We have already set up an Argo workflow template to trigger the training job on the external endpoint.
+We have already set up an Argo workflow template to run the training job.
 If you have the Argo Workflows dashboard open, you can see it by:

 We will use this as an example to understand how an Argo Workflow template is developed.
 An Argo Workflow is defined as a sequence of steps in a graph.